OpenBookPublishers/obp-epub-fixup/README.md

 Work in progress

+## Run

+To run the process, place a copy of the **epub edition of the book** in the `obp-epub-fixup` folder.
+Finally, run:

+`bash run prefix`

+where prefix is the name of the book; i.e.: `bash run Screpanti-Labour-Value`.

+`-c` and `--check` flags are available to verify if the newly produced ePub validates.

+`bash run -c prefix`

 ## Contents
 These scripts refer specifically to our InDesing -> ePub workflow.
 Assumptions given here might be inaccurate in different settings.